NikiforovAll/nikiforovall.github.io/_posts/2026-03-02-microsoft-agent-framework-foundations.md

 AIAgent orchestrator = client
     .GetChatClient(deploymentName)
     .AsAIAgent(
-        instructions: "You are a helpful assistant. the weather agent when asked about weather.",
+        instructions: "You are a helpful assistant.
+Use the weather agent when asked about weather.",
         tools: [weatherAgent.AsAIFunction()]
     );